Brandt's bat: Description

-It has dark gray or brown fur that is grayish underneath with golden tips.
-The face and the tips of ears are pinkish in color.
+Brandt's bat is 3.8–5.0 cm long, with a wingspan of 21–24 cm, and a weight of 4.5–9.5 g.
+It has dark grey or brown fur that is greyish underneath with golden tips.
+The face and the tips of ears are pinkish in colour.

 Biology

-Like primates and other bats, the Brandt's bat has lost the ability to synthesize vitamin C.
+Like other bats and also primates, Brandt's bat has lost the ability to synthesize vitamin C.

 Reproduction

 During the summer, females will form maternity colonies to raise their young.
 The litter size is one pup.
 Pups are born in early summer, with pups becoming volant around one month of age.
 Maternity colonies have also been found in tree cavities and in bat houses.
 Some females reach sexual maturity at three months of age, but most do not breed until after reaching a year of age.
-Mating occurs in the fall, but females store the sperm until the spring, which is when fertilization occurs.
+Mating occurs in the fall, but females store the sperm until the spring, which is when fertilisation occurs.

 Longevity

-Brandt's bats had previously been reported to have very long lifespans nearing 40 years, but these populations have since been reclassified into a different species, the Siberian bat (Myotis sibiricus).
-Populations of Brandt's bat do not have as long life expectancies as the Siberian bat.
-Populations of Brandt's bat near Saint Petersburg live approximately 8.5 years; populations in the Baltic region do not live longer than 18.5 years.
+Brandt's bats had previously been reported to have very long lifespans nearing 40 years, but the populations studied have since been reclassified into a different species, the Siberian bat (Myotis sibiricus).
+Individuals of Brandt's bat do not have as long life expectancies as the Siberian bat.
+Individuals of Brandt's bat near Saint Petersburg live approximately 8.5 years; those in the Baltic region do not live longer than 18.5 years.
 However, researchers have also identified molecular evidence for long lifespans in true Brandt's bats, including changes in growth hormone receptors and insulin-like growth factor 1 receptors that likely contribute to a long life expectancy.
 By roosting in caves, it is able to avoid extreme weather conditions and predators, increasing its chances of living a long life.
-It also hibernates, which is linked to longer life expectancies in bats.
+It also hibernates in winter, which is linked to longer life expectancies in bats.

 Senses

 Like other echolocating bats that use echolocation to detect prey instead of other senses, it has a reduction in the number of genes responsible for the sense of smell.
 Its eyes are small and adapted to vision in low-light levels.
-They are likely totally or partially color-blind, and likely unable to see clearly in bright daylight.
+They are likely totally or partially colour-blind, and likely unable to see clearly in bright daylight.
 The frequencies used by this bat species for echolocation lie between 32 and 103 kHz, have maximum energy density at 51 kHz and have an average duration of 4.2 ms.